amancevice/terraform-aws-slackbot-slash-command/README.md

 }
 ```

-This will add an API endpoint, `/v1/slash-commands/mycommand`, to be configured in Slack.

-For every callback you plan on making (these are all custom values), add the callback ID to the `callback_ids` list in the `slackbot` module.
+This will add an SNS topic `slack_slash_<slash-command>` whose messages trigger a Lambda function to issue the response via the Slack Web API.